kubernetes/enhancements/keps/sig-security/1933-secret-logging-static-analysis/README.md

 Additionally, *because* it is not initially blocking, it risks being overlooked as unimportant even when findings are relevant.

-Should issues reach master, either by the happenstance of a merge, ignored warnings, or analysis flakiness, reported findings may include those out of scope for the change set in a given PR.
+Should issues reach a branch, either by the happenstance of a merge, overridden warnings, or analysis flakiness, reported findings may include those out of scope for the change set in a given PR.
-Such incidents are little more than confusing toil for developers.
+Such incidents would provide confusion and toil for developers, but could be quickly corrected, suppressed via configuration, or the offending commit reverted.

 Changes to `test-infra` carry with them the potential for inconvenience, should they introduce any instability to wider testing.
 While diligent review